Naptime is the best time, isn’t it?

-If you are able to get a sound sleep in the night, isn’t the next day better, more productive, and simply hassle-free?
+If you can get a sound sleep in the night, isn’t the next day better, more productive and simply hassle-free?

 Further, lack of sleep can decrease the effectiveness of learning, which can reduce grades.
 It is even believed that regular lack of sleep or sleep deprivation can cause learning impairment in growing children.

 Did you know that if you don’t get enough sleep, your body enters a state of stress?

 All the functions of your body are in a high alert mode, which also increases blood pressure and leads to the release of stress hormones.
 The stress hormones then make it harder for the body to reduce anxiety and fall asleep the next night.
 This is why elongated sleep deprivation can put the body in total turmoil.
 The increase in blood pressure adds to the issue by increasing the risk of health diseases.